micro/go-micro/README.md

 ## Prerequisites

 Consul is the default discovery mechanism provided in go-micro.
-Discovery is however pluggable.
+Discovery is however pluggable so you can used etcd, kubernetes, zookeeper, etc.

 ### Install Consul
 [https://www.consul.io/intro/getting-started/install.html](https://www.consul.io/intro/getting-started/install.html)